mattjackson1989/DataStructures/README.md

 story.

 ##Individual
-My individual estimates for the accepted topics are as followed(Date in parens is accepted):
+My individual estimates for the accepted topics are as followed:

 #### Write a Review of team: 2 days (Accepted choice)
 #### Select a game style: 5 days